CyberKnife for prostate cancer

 The experienced radiation oncologists at CyberKnife® of Long Island offer the most advanced nonsurgical options to treat prostate cancer, including the CyberKnife system.
 We have been treating prostate cancer patients with CyberKnife technology since 2008 and were the first in Suffolk County to offer this service.

 The challenge that doctors face with prostate cancer is that the prostate gland can move unpredictably throughout the course of treatment, making it difficult to accurately target with standard radiation.
 As a result, the tumor may not receive enough radiation and healthy tissue near the tumor may be damaged.
-CyberKnife’s sophisticated software and respiratory tracking system allows us to confirm the exact location of the prostate tumor and continually track its movement in real time so we can deliver radiation without damaging healthy tissue in the rectum and bladder.
+CyberKnife’s sophisticated software and respiratory tracking system allow us to confirm the exact location of the prostate tumor and continually track its movement in real time so we can deliver radiation without damaging healthy tissue in the rectum and bladder.

 Benefits of CyberKnife treatment for prostate cancer